CoStar (CSGP)

 CoStar Trailing 12-Month EPS (Non-GAAP)

 Diving into the nuances of CoStar’s earnings can give us a better understanding of its performance.
-As we mentioned earlier, CoStar’s operating margin declined by 21.1 percentage points over the last five years.
-Its share count also grew by 6.6%, meaning the company not only became less efficient with its operating expenses but also diluted its shareholders.
+As we mentioned earlier, CoStar’s operating margin was flat this quarter but declined by 24.5 percentage points over the last five years.
+Its share count also grew by 6.5%, meaning the company not only became less efficient with its operating expenses but also diluted its shareholders.
 CoStar Diluted Shares Outstanding

 Like with revenue, we analyze EPS over a more recent period because it can provide insight into an emerging theme or development for the business.

-For CoStar, its two-year annual EPS declines of 18.3% show it’s continued to underperform.
-These results were bad no matter how you slice the data, but given it was successful in other measures of financial health, we’re hopeful CoStar can generate earnings growth in the future.
+For CoStar, its two-year annual EPS declines of 16.2% show it’s continued to underperform.
+These results were bad no matter how you slice the data.

-In Q3, CoStar reported adjusted EPS of $0.23, up from $0.22 in the same quarter last year.
+In Q4, CoStar reported adjusted EPS of $0.31, up from $0.26 in the same quarter last year.
 This print easily cleared analysts’ estimates, and shareholders should be content with the results.
-Over the next 12 months, Wall Street expects CoStar’s full-year EPS of $0.85 to grow 46.2%.
+Over the next 12 months, Wall Street expects CoStar’s full-year EPS of $0.86 to grow 52.4%.

 8. Cash Is King